5 Benefits of Premarital Counseling

 While no two couples are the same, the recommended format for premarital counseling is 6-8 weekly or bi-weekly sessions and then monthly sessions afterward.
 In the midst of all the wedding arrangements and mayhem, premarital counseling is a wonderful way to slow things down and invest in the life you hope for after the big day.

-To inquire about premarital counseling, visit our website Married Life Counseling to schedule a 15-minute consultation with one of our coaches or counselors today.
+To inquire about premarital counseling, visit our website Married Life Counseling to schedule an appointment with one of our coaches or counselors today or call our office at 234-303-2325.

 Additional information on the benefits of Premarital Counseling: